microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraUserMembership.md

 #microsoft.graph.directoryRole Attribute Definition Reader         11bb11bb-cc22-dd33-ee44-55ff55ff55ff
 ```

-This example demonstrates how to retrieve user memberships in Microsoft Entra ID with additional look up details.
+This example demonstrates how to retrieve user memberships in Microsoft Entra ID with more lookup details.

 ### Example 3: Get All memberships